 Yes you can.
 There is a $950.00 non-refundable deposit.
 Other charges and procedures are involved in order for this process to be completed.
 Please contact me for further discussion.

 Yes... with certain caveats.
 I don't carve anything that would deem satanic, vulgar or inappropriate.
 I realize some of those terms seem vague so contact me and tell me what you have in mind.

 There is a $1000.00 deposit and $1,500.00 to $4,500.00 after the piece is complete depending on the time needed and skull purchased for the work. once the quote is give the price stays the same no matter if it takes more hours to carve than expected.
 The only time the price will go up is if more detail is added.

 6) Where do you get real human skulls?

-I purchase them from multiple sources to include archeologists and businesses that sell to medical schools.
+I purchase from www.Osteologywarehouse.com and other businesses that sell to medical schools.